Luther Blissett: Bournemouth

-Blissett was successful at Dean Court, scoring 19 times from 30 league games in 1988–89 as the Cherries finished 10th in the Second Division, after emerging as surprise promotion contenders in only their second season at that level.
-He scored 18 goals in 1989–90, though a slump in the second half of the season dragged the Cherries down the table and on the last day of the season they were beaten at home by Leeds United in a result which gave the visitor's promotion as Second Division champions and relegated the Cherries to the Third Division.
-Undeterred, Blissett continued his fine form for Harry Redknapp's team, scoring 19 goals, though it wasn't enough to earn promotion at the end of the 1990–91 campaign.
+Blissett was successful at Dean Court, scoring 19 times from 30 league games in the 1988–89 season, as they finished 10th in the Second Division after emerging as surprise promotion contenders in only their second season at that level.
+He scored 18 goals in the 1989–90 season, although a slump in the second half dragged the Cherries down the table and on the last day they were beaten at home by Leeds United in a result that gave Leeds United the promotion as Second Division champions and relegated Bournemouth to the Third Division.
+Undeterred, Blissett continued his fine form for Harry Redknapp's team, scoring 19 goals, although it was not enough to earn promotion at the end of the 1990–91 season.
+In 121 appearances for Bournemouth, he scored 56 goals.

 Third spell at Watford

 Blissett returned to Watford for a third spell at the start of the 1991–92 season.
-They were still in the Second Division, and his 10 goals in the league that season were not enough for Watford to look like promotion contenders, meaning that they would be founder members of the rebranded Division One – rather than the new FA Premier League – for the 1992–93 season.
-Blissett never played a first team game for Watford again, his only action in 1992–93 coming in shape of a three-match loan spell at West Bromwich Albion, which resulted in one Division Two goal.
+They were still in the Second Division, and his 10 goals in the league that season were not enough for Watford to look like promotion contenders, meaning that they would be founder members of the rebranded Division One (rather than the new FA Premier League) for the 1992–93 season.
+Blissett never played a first-team game for Watford again, his only action in 1992–93 coming in the shape of a three-match loan spell at West Bromwich Albion, which resulted in one Division Two goal.
+Blissett's third spell at Watford saw 9 goals scored in 42 appearances.
+Overall, he scored a record of 186 goals in 503 appearances across all competitions (148 goals in 415 appearances in the First Division), setting a club record that he continued to hold in subsequent decades.

 Lower leagues

-He ended his English league career in late 1993 with a five-match spell with Division Three club Mansfield Town, where he scored once, that had followed 10 games at Bury.
-After that came a five-match spell in the Football Conference at Southport, producing two goals, and four games and a goal for Derry City in the League of Ireland, before he finally retired from playing in 1995 after a season playing for Fakenham Town in the Eastern Counties Football League.
+Blissett ended his English league career in late 1993 with a five-match spell with Division Three club Mansfield Town, where he scored once.
+This had followed 10 games at Bury and a five-match spell in the Football Conference at Southport, producing two goals, and four games and a goal for Derry City in the League of Ireland, before he finally retired from playing in 1995 after a season playing for Fakenham Town in the Eastern Counties Football League.
+Blissett ended his career with 213 goals in 513 appearances.